• Skip to primary navigation

 Caprese focaccia makes a delicious side for a dinner salad or bowl of soup.
 You wouldn't want to miss an opportunity for a focaccia bread sandwich, either!
 Focaccia elevates even the most basic turkey sandwich to new levels.

 I love all things with fresh tomatoes, basil, and garlic and this caprese focaccia would be perfect for soaking up the flavorful sauce in chicken pomodoro or even a basic bolognese.
-Try it as an appetizer with this Cherry Tomato Confit!
-Or, serve it with Roasted Red Pepper Chicken instead of the couscous and swipe it through that bold red pepper sauce.
+Try it as an appetizer with this Cherry Tomato Confit or these Charcuterie Skewers!
+Or, serve it with Roasted Red Pepper Chicken or Chicken Pomodoro to soak up those delicious sauces.

 Jump to: